omnibor/spec/SPEC.md

 ### GitBOM Document

-A GitBOM document describes the immediate children of an artifact in the Artifact Dependency Graph (ADG).
+A GitBOM Document describes the immediate children of an artifact in the Artifact Dependency Graph (ADG).

-A GitBOM document utilizes precisely one identifier type.
+A GitBOM Document utilizes precisely one identifier type.

 ### GitBOM Identifier

-A GitBOM document is identified by computing its identifier as an artifact with the identifier type used for identifiers within the GitBOM document itself.
+A GitBOM Document is identified by computing its identifier as an artifact with the identifier type used for identifiers within the GitBOM Document itself.

 #### GitBOM Document Header

-In order to distinguish the type of identifier used in the GitBOM document, it begins with a single newline terminated header line:
+In order to distinguish the type of identifier used in the GitBOM Document, it begins with a single newline terminated header line:

 ```
 ${identifier type uri prefix}\n